Gaz79/Xamarin-MvvmCross/README.md

 - There is currently a known bug with the Xamarin for Android integration into Visual Studio.
 - Please make sure that you always explicitly set "Compile using Android version:" under the Application Section of the Project Properties.
 - If you set it to "Use Latest Platform..." it doesn't stamp the .csproj file and nuget will install packages for the default MonoAndroid22 instead of your preferred api.

+### Xamarin Android
+>
+I will use this section to discuss any Android specific challenges.

+### Xamarin iOS
+>
+I will use this section to discuss any iOS specific challenges.

+### Windows Phone (RT)
+>
+I will use this section to discuss any Windows Phone specific challenges.